yapweijun1996/Multi-Agent-Reporting-System-v1/context.md

 ---

-## 5. Final Status
+## 6. Final Status

-The application is stable, feature-complete, and free of known bugs.
-All core architectural challenges, including data integrity and application startup errors, have been resolved.
-The final product is a robust and user-friendly data analysis tool.
+The application is stable and all recent development tasks have been completed.
+The latest updates include:
+-   **Bug Fix**: Resolved a `TypeError` in `src/main.js` that occurred during report generation due to missing data from the AI agent.
+The code now includes checks to handle this gracefully.
+-   **Styling Standardization**: The entire application's styling has been updated to enforce a consistent `12px` font size, `12px` line height, and a `3px` margin on all elements.